AryanRaj315/CompetitiveProgrammingSolutions/README.md

 # CompetitiveProgrammingSolutions
-This repository contains the solutions to all the problems that I solve and will be solving throughout the 4th semester.
+This repository contains the solutions to all the problems that I solve.
 # Sites that I use
 ## Codeforces
 ![Codeforces](CodeforcesLogo.jpeg)